KANSAS CITY — Well, hello there. Who saw this coming?

 Brad Miller silenced a sellout crowd Friday night at Kauffman Stadium by leading off the ninth inning with a homer that propelled the Mariners to a 7-5 victory over Kansas City that knocked the Royals out of first place.

 Miller turned on a 1-2 slider from usually impregnable Greg Holland and rescued the Mariners from a possible numbing defeat.
-Miller yanked a drive hard down the right-field line and it stayed just fair.
+Miller yanked a drive hard down the right-field line but the stayed just fair.

 “I was hoping,” he admitted, “and I might have leaned a little bit (to add some body English).
 I was just battling.
 That guy is an All-Star closer.
 I was able to get the barrel on it somehow.”